 New networks will be able to pass more information at greater speed.
 The speed towards the subscriber will be 10 Gbit / s, from the subscriber to the base station – 5 Gbit / s.
 This is 10-100 times higher than in existing networks.
 At the same time, up to 100 million subscriber devices per 1 sq. km The battery life of devices with low power consumption, such as IoT sensors, will increase to ten years.

 2. What is a consortium for?

-The total costs of the Big Four operators for the deployment of 5G networks in Moscow by 2024, as noted in the concept, may amount to 41 billion rubles. with predominantly independent construction of networks, 29 billion rubles. – when using part of the infrastructure together and 19 billion rubles. – with the development of a unified national network.
+The total costs of the Big Four Hotel wifi solution operators for the deployment of 5G networks in Moscow by 2024, as noted in the concept, may amount to 41 billion rubles. with predominantly independent construction of networks, 29 billion rubles. – when using part of the infrastructure together and 19 billion rubles. – with the development of a unified national network.
 In cities with a million-plus population, we will talk about 163 billion rubles., 114 billion rubles. and 72 billion rubles. respectively.

 Based on this, it is proposed to consider the scenario for creating a unified national network as the basis for the development of 5G in Russia.
 Operators will need to develop a legal form for the implementation of this scenario and create a consortium.
-He will be the holder of frequencies, will carry out activities for their conversion (the transfer of funds operating at these frequencies to other ranges so that mobile communication can be launched).
+He will be the holder of frequencies, will carry out activities for their conversion (the transfer of funds operating at these frequencies to other ranges so that Cloud managed wifi solutions can be launched).
 At the same time, the consortium will have to provide operators with access to the frequency resource for the construction of 5G networks “on a pre-agreed fair and non-discriminatory basis.”